ssherwood/initomatic/README.md

-# Initomatic
+# Init-o-matic

-Initial PoC of Initomatic.
+Initial PoC of Init-o-matic (ih-nit-OH-mat-ik).

 Where the improbable becomes probable.